Fiji 2020 tentative trip dates:

 One of our main projects is to build bathrooms onto existing homes to improve sanitation.
 Currently, 3-4 families share a bathroom facility with a toilet and shower.
 Last year, the Youthlinc team funded 8 bathrooms and we will continue to build more bathrooms every year.
 We couldn’t have the impact we do without the guidance of our In-Country Coordinators, Shahana Didar from the Rotary Club of Suva Peninsula Sunset and Pastor Tomasi Tokalauvere, who have been instrumental in coordinating everything from transportation to construction materials.
 But don’t worry, we don’t only work hard, we take time to play by visiting Voli Voil beach and snorkeling on Nanauira Island.

-2019 Fiji 1 Team Leader: Cindy Haglund
+2020 Fiji 1 Team Leader: Jordan Taylor

-2019 Fiji 2 Team Leader: Scott Bawden
+2020 Fiji 2 Team Leader: Scott Bawden

 Scott’s journey in “Youthlinc Land” began in 2010 when he and his son went to Kenya.
-Scott was a mentor for the Vocational Committee and taught computer skills and baking (Now that’s a combo!).
+Scott was a mentor for the Vocational committee and taught computer skills and baking.
+(Now that’s a combo)

 Scott works at the University of Utah and is the Associate Director of IT for the School of Medicine as well as owning his own IT company.
 He also takes care of Youthlinc computers.
-In his spare time, he loves going to U of U football and basketball games and accompanying his wife to gymnastics meets at the U. He also loves golfing and jeeping.
+In his spare time, he loves going to U of U football and basketball games and accompanying his wife to gymnastics meets at the U. He also loves golfing, and jeeping.
 If you see a big red Jeep with Ute logos all over it driving down the road, Scott is probably behind the wheel.